Summary

 Rick: Six, yeah.

-Vera: And I saw that she was strongly rooted into her essence and when someone crossed her path and she was one and a half years old, she became angry and she said, “Oh”.
-That is very, very interesting for me.
-Because she was a very lovely, like an angel, some kind of a child, you know?
-And she said, “Oh”.
+Vera: And I saw that she was strongly rooted in her essence.
+When someone crossed her path and she was one and a half years old, she became angry and she said, Oh.
+That is very, very interesting for me, because she was a very lovely, angel-like child, you know?
+And she said, Oh.

 Rick: Interesting.

 Vera: Yes.
-And now I see that she is conscious about everything.
+And now I see that she is conscious of everything.
 She hears everything, she sees everything.
-And also what I said in her manipulation, she knows she manipulates, she knows it’s a trick.
-And she knows also who she is.
-And I see that a lot of people who manipulate, who aren’t aware of their manipulation and think they are the manipulation, manipulated figure.
-And she knows.
-So that’s interesting.
+And, as I said, with her manipulation, she knows she manipulates; she knows it’s a trick.
+And she also knows who she is.

-Rick: Yeah, see this is a good argument for reincarnation.
+Rick: Yeah, see, this is a good argument for reincarnation.
 Where do these evolved kids come from, you know?
-These souls that come in and they’re so enlightened and…
+These souls that come in and they’re so enlightened—

-Vera: That’s why they really are different than the elders because my resonation, I attracted…
+Vera: That’s why they really are different from the elders, because my resonation attracted—

-Vera: But they are a creation of an electric and a magnetic energy who came each other.
-You can say, yes, you attracted the soul, but you can also say you created the soul.
+Vera: But they are a creation of an electric and a magnetic energy that came together.
+You can say, Yes, you attracted the soul, but you can also say, You created the soul.

 Rick: You could.